openmrs/openmrs-esm-core/docs/getting_started/contributing.md

 collaborate, producing microfrontends that can be useful to various implementations and organizations.

-As such, there are lots of Microfrontends and architectural elements which are managed by the OpenMRS community.
+As such, there are lots of microfrontends and architectural elements which are managed by the OpenMRS community.
 If you're interested in contributing, you'll need to take the following steps.